uktrade/terraform-platform-modules/README.md

 Alternative installation methods [here](https://github.com/trufflesecurity/trufflehog)

-#### Running Trufflehog via Docker

-To run trufflehog in a Docker container there is a ```run-trufflehog.sh``` script which handles the Docker command and ensures your project directory is correctly mounted inside the container.
-The working directory is set to the current working directory.

-Key Usage Note:

-For optimal hook efficiency, execute git add followed by git commit separately.
-This ensures TruffleHog analyzes all intended changes.
-Avoid using git commit -am, as it might bypass pre-commit hook execution for unstaged modifications.

 ## Testing

 The short tests that run against the `terraform plan` for a module can be run by `cd`-ing into the module folder and running: